elchs/LetoDBf/Readme.txt

  Returns an error code of ( some, not for all ) file function.

       Leto_File( cFileName )                                   ==> lFileExists
- Determine if file exist at the server, analog of File() function
+ Determine if file exist at the server, analog of File() function.
+ <cFileName> is ever relative to the <DataPath> of letodb.ini.

       Leto_FCopy( cFilename, cFileNewName )                    ==> -1 if failed
  Copy a file at the server with a new name at server